 However, anyone with any level of hearing loss can benefit from prescription hearing aids.
 Although they are more expensive, prescription devices offer the most sophisticated technology and will be better able to treat the nuances of different types of hearing loss.
 They also include built-in help from a hearing professional to fit and adjust them, so they are a good choice for someone who has tried an over-the-counter option without success.

 2. Prescription hearing aids are ordered from a hearing specialist or audiologist, but OTC hearing aids will be available in stores, pharmacies and online without a fitting or exam.

-- Over-the-counter hearing aids: Beginning in mid-October, you will be able to buy them in pharmacies, stores and online without a medical exam or a special fitting from an audiologist.
-Retailers including Best Buy, Walgreens and CVS have already announced they plan to carry the hearing aids in their stores and online.
+- Over-the-counter hearing aids: You will now be able to buy them in pharmacies, stores and online without a medical exam or a special fitting from an audiologist.
+Retailers including Best Buy, Walgreens and CVS plan to carry the hearing aids in their stores and online.
 All over-the-counter hearing aids will need to meet FDA quality standards.

 - Prescription hearing aids: They are ordered by an audiologist or a hearing instrument specialist who has tested your hearing using advanced diagnostic tools.
 The hearing professional will help you fit and adjust your new hearing aids at a follow-up appointment once the devices come in.

 3. OTC hearing aids are expected to cost substantially less than prescription hearing aids.